(UPDATED MAY 2023) Running the EDCoPilot UI on a separate Windows device

 (Main photo courtesy of Cmdr Maketaurie Guaiaba, with thanks)

-With the latest update to EDCoPilot, you can now run the UI on a separate Windows device.
+You can run the EDCoPilot UI on a separate Windows device if you choose.

 A Surface Pro or a touchscreen Windows laptop become awesome touch interfaces to control the UI, and to access the Controls panels for Flight, Combat, SRV, OnFoot and Camera.

 The UI will run on the Windows device and connects to the EDCoPilot process running on your game PC.
 You can then use the UI without ever taking focus off of your game window.